 Talk to your children about the importance of being responsible and safe online.
-Remind them that the online world is part of the real world and they shouldn't behave any differently there.
+Remind them that the online world is an extension of the real world and they shouldn't behave any differently.

-Get to know the parental controls, look at the history files on your web browser and talk to your children about what they are looking at and doing.
+Familiarise yourself with the parental controls, look at the history files on your web browser and talk to your children about what they see and do.

-Remember, this is about parenting, not about knowing the ins and outs of technology.
+Remember this is about parenting, not about knowing the ins and outs of various technologies.

-Set some rules
+Set ground rules

-Make sure your family has some clear do's and don'ts when using the internet.
-Set boundaries and time limits and encourage good behaviour online, such as:
+Make sure your family has some clear do's and don't's when using the internet.
+Set boundaries and time limits and encourage good behaviour online - e.g.

-- being respectful to others
+- no cyberbullying

-- not sharing personal information
+- no sharing of personal information

-- not arranging to meet strangers.
+- no arranging to meet strangers.